jyates/jyates.github.com/_posts/2013-06-11-hbase-consistent-secondary-indexing.md

 By leveraging a RegionObserver that creates custom KeyValues we can be sure all updates are stored into the WAL, giving us the expected durability.
 This coprocessor then also makes the index updates and fails the server if we cannot make them, triggering a WAL replay and another attempt to update the index.
 While a bit drastic, these 'fail hard' semantics make it difficult to avoid seeing an error - quickly alerting when your index table is misconfigured.

 This isn't a vaporware, the code is already out there [on github] and support is coming to Phoenix.
 Think this stuff is cool?
 Then we would love to have you comment on the project or even write some code!

+## Upcoming

+Now the careful reader will have noticed one glaring omission in this blog post - how do you actual _maintain the index_ in a way that makes sense?
+We mention an IndexBuilder, but not how you would use it. hbase-index comes with a very simple implementation of an IndexBuilder - merely how one would create and publish updaets to the index.
+However, this example doesn't cover how it would translate to scanning; in fact, it translates very poorly - there is no index cleanup and makes it very difficult to reason about at scan time.

+This is not to say its not possible to create a fully-covered index using the IndexBuilder model.
+However, it starts to get somewhat complex (a future blog post) - you have do deal with data table lookups and managing which index elements can be be deleted at which timestamps.